giswqs/geog-312/book/geospatial/maplibre.md

 ### 3D PMTiles

-Visualize the global building data in 3D.
+Render global building data in 3D for a realistic, textured experience.
+Set building colors and extrusion heights to create visually compelling cityscapes.
+For example, apply color gradients and height scaling based on building attributes to differentiate buildings by their heights.

 ```{code-cell} ipython3
 url = "https://data.source.coop/cholmes/overture/overture-buildings.pmtiles"